sksamuel/aedile/README.md

 }.build()
 ```

-You can also specify a [CoroutineScope] if required.
-Note that this scope should not be cancelled while the cache is in
+You can also specify a custom `CoroutineScope` if required.
+Note that this scope should not be cancelled or closed while
-use.
+the cache is in use.

 ## Metrics